ImageMagick/Usage-Markdown/canvas/index.md

 Here the lookup X position '`i/(w-1)`' goes from '`0.0`' to '`1.0`' over the second two-pixel image.
 The floating point number produces a perfect linear gradient, much like "`gradient:`" does.

-The above is actually almost equivelent (see [Perfect Gradients](#perfect_gradients) for difference) to using a [Clut Recolored Images](../color_mods/#clut)" to recolor a gradient image, using interpolated lookup of the two color image.
+The above is actually almost equivalent (see [Perfect Gradients](#perfect_gradients) for difference) to using a [Clut Recolored Images](../color_mods/#clut)" to recolor a gradient image, using interpolated lookup of the two color image.

 ~~~
 convert -size 30x600 gradient: -rotate 90 \